 - Engage in active and unbiased listening, hearing the stories and struggles of those who we will encounter.

-- Journey with ETGAR36 through a Civil Rights narrative of the south to learn, explore, and find their own voice and inspiration to continue to create impactful change upon their return.
+- Journey with Tzedek America to the Arizona border to learn and explore immigration to America firsthand.
+Here they will not only learn from those who are there, but will find their own voice and inspiration to continue to create impactful change upon their return.